 - 6.1 Chi-Square Analysis.
 Each card, symbol, number, or stop position which is wholly or partially determinative of the outcome of the game satisfies the 99 percent confidence limit using the standard chi-square analysis. - 6.2 Runs Test.
 Each card, symbol, number, or stop position does not as a significant statistic produce predictable patterns of game elements or occurrences.
-Each card symbol,

-- 6.3 Correlation Analysis.
+Each card symbol, number, or stop position will be considered random if it meets the 99 percent confidence level with regard to the "runs test" or any generally accepted pattern testing statistic. - 6.3 Correlation Analysis.
 Each card, symbol, number, or stop position is independently chosen without regard to any other card, symbol, number or stop position, drawn within that game play.
 Each card, symbol, number, or stop position is considered random if it meets the 99 percent confidence level using standard correlation analysis. - 6.4 Serial Correlation Analysis.
 Each card, symbol, number, or stop position is independently chosen without reference to the same card, number, or stop position in the previous game.
 Each card, number, or stop position is considered random if it met the 99 percent confidence level using standard serial correlation analysis.